Boolean101/boolean101.github.io/_posts/2021-06-29-MoveBuddy-StageBuddy.md

 We wrote a GPO-proposal explaining the new logic, naming conventions were decided on, a governance system was put in place, ... .<br/>
 Powershell was used to gather the information about the existing Group Policy objects.<br/>
 <br/>
-Based off of this huge project, smaller projects derived, these are the ones I briefly want to touch on in this post.<br/>
+Based off of this huge project, smaller projects derived, these are the ones I briefly want to speak on today.<br/>
 <br/>
 In the new AD structure, we only have a few OU's left.
 Each computer needs to get some metadata written into its properties.<br/>
 This is important because the metadata will be used in the future to retrieve a specific set of objects by querying AD. <br/>